The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 TBS broadcasts a weekly game on Sundays.
 But since TBS does not own the exclusive rights to the game, local markets are blocked from watching the game.

-However, in the postseason coverage is a little better.
+However, in the postseason coverage is a little different.
 TBS broadcasts one of the two League Championship series; trading off between the National and American League each year.
 TBS also covers two of the four MLB Division Series; again trading off between leagues.
+ESPN carries some playoff games, as well as MLB Network, FS1, and FOX.
+Again, you should be able to access all or most of these channels depending on the streaming service above you decide to use.

 As far as over-the-air television goes, only one network broadcasts games: Fox.
-With Fox you’ll get 12 in-market regular-season games, the All-Star Game, a division championship games (which one depends on the year), and the World Series.
+With Fox, you’ll get 12 in-market regular-season games, the All-Star Game, a division championship games (which one depends on the year), and most importantly, the World Series.

 Perhaps the most robust non-cable option for baseball is something called MLB.TV.
-For $110 you get access to every regular season out of market baseball game.
-The downside, of course, is baseball’s ridiculous blackout rules.
+For $115.99 you get access to every regular season out of market baseball game.
+They also offer a single-team option for following one out-of-market team at the cost of $89.99 a season.
+The downside, of course, is baseball’s ridiculous blackout rules which make MLB.TV useless for watching your local team.

-As far as postseason goes, your best bet is the subscription service PostSeason.tv.
+As far as postseason goes, another option is the subscription service PostSeason.tv.
 It works like MLB.tv except that you don’t get the official broadcast; rather you get up to 10 alternate camera angles and no announcer.
-If you truly miss having an announcer, you can always find an online radio broadcast to play over the game.
-PostSeason.tv is not perfect, but for $5 a month it’s hard to do better.
+If you truly miss having an announcer, you can always find an online radio broadcast to play the game.
+PostSeason.tv is not perfect, but for $5 a month, it’s hard to do better.

 To learn more, read “HOW TO WATCH BASEBALL ONLINE“